sergio-rojas-aragon/task-user-management-angular/README.md

 # Gtu

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.21.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.21 and Node version v20.19.5.

+Backend for this project can find in [this](https://github.com/sergio-rojas-aragon/task-user-management-api) Repo.

 ## Development server